tylerhassenpflug/-tylerhassenpflug/_projects/2018-09-17-website-portfolio-automation.md

 ### Automation

 Comments were added to the static website via [Disqus](https://disqus.com/), which is a global comment system that improves discussion on websites and connects conversations across the web.
 Disqus offers the ability to automate directing new comments directly to your email as well as allowing to response via email and have the replies show up in the comment thread.
+This type of automation is important to me because it will allow me to receive real time communication from recruiters and promptly respond to their messages through email on my laptop or my cell-phone if I am traveling and do not have access to a computer.